maths/moodle-qtype_stack/doc/en/CAS/Real_Intervals.md

 Predicate functions

 1. `intervalp(ex)` returns true if `ex` is a single simple interval.
 Does not check `ex` is variable free, so `oo(a,b)` is a simple interval.
-2. `inintervalp(p, A)`  returns true if `p` is an element of `A` and false.
+2. `inintervalp(x, I)`  returns true if `x` is an element of `I` and false otherwise.
 3. `trivialintervalp(ex)` returns true if `ex` is a trivial interval such as \( (a,a)\).
 4. `unionp(ex)` is the operator a union?
 5. `intersectionp(ex)` is the operator an intersection?
-6. `realsetp(ex)` return true if `ex` represents a set of real numbers, e.g. a union of intervals.
+6. `realsetp(ex)` return true if `ex` represents a definite set of real numbers, e.g. a union of intervals.
+All end points and set elements must be real numbers, so `oo(a,b)` is not a `realset`.
+If you want to permit variables in sets and as endpoints use `realset_soft_p` instead.
-7. `interval_disjointp(A, B)` establishes if two simple intervals are disjoint.
+7. `interval_disjointp(I1, I2)` establishes if two simple intervals are disjoint.
-8. `interval_subsetp(ex1, ex2)` is the real set `ex1` contained within the real set `ex2`?
+8. `interval_subsetp(S1, S2)` is the real set `S1` contained within the real set `S2`?
-9. `interval_containsp(ex, EX)` is the simple interval `ex` an explicit sub-interval within the real set `EX`?
+9. `interval_containsp(I1, S2)` is the simple interval `I1` an explicit sub-interval within the real set `S2`?
 No proper subsets here, but this is useful for checking which intervals a student has.

 Basic manipulation of intervals.

-1. `interval_simple_union(A, B)` join two simple intervals.
+1. `interval_simple_union(I1, I2)` join two simple intervals.
-2. `interval_sort(X)` takes a list of intervals and sorts them into ascending order by their left hand ends.
+2. `interval_sort(I)` takes a list of intervals and sorts them into ascending order by their left hand ends.
 Returns a list.
-3. `interval_connect(X)` Given a `%union` of intervals, checks whether any intervals are connected, and if so, joins them up and returns the ammended union.
+3. `interval_connect(S)` Given a `%union` of intervals, checks whether any intervals are connected, and if so, joins them up and returns the ammended union.
-4. `interval_tidy(X)`  Given a union of sets, returns the "canonical form" of this union.
+4. `interval_tidy(S)`  Given a union of sets, returns the "canonical form" of this union.
-5. `interval_intersect(A, B)` intersect two two simple intervals or two real sets, e.g. `%union` sets.
+5. `interval_intersect(S1, S2)` intersect two two simple intervals or two real sets, e.g. `%union` sets.
-6. `interval_intersect_list(I)` intersect a list of real sets.
+6. `interval_intersect_list(ex)` intersect a list of real sets.
-7. `interval_complement(X)` take a `%union` of intervals and return its complement.
+7. `interval_complement(ex)` take a `%union` of intervals and return its complement.
-8. `interval_set_complement(X)` Take a set of real numbers, and return the `%union` of intervals not containing these numbers.
+8. `interval_set_complement(ex)` Take a set of real numbers, and return the `%union` of intervals not containing these numbers.
-9. `interval_count_components(X)` Take a set of real numbers, and return the number of separate connected components in the whole expression.
+9. `interval_count_components(ex)` Take a set of real numbers, and return the number of separate connected components in the whole expression.
 Simple intervals count as one, and sets count as number number of distinct points in the set.
 Trivial intervals, such as the empty set, count for 0.
-No simplification is done, so you might need to use `interval_tidy(X)` first if you don't want to count just the representation.
+No simplification is done, so you might need to use `interval_tidy(ex)` first if you don't want to count just the representation.

 ## Natural domains, and real sets with a variable.